UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 _Non-reactive: Strong_

-In this study, the subjects are already aware they are being observed by potential renters on Airbnb.
+In this study, the subjects are already aware they are being viewed by potential renters on Airbnb.
 In fact, it is this behavior the researchers are trying to observe.
 In other words, it is not the underlying internal state of the individuals the researchers are trying to measure, but their public performance in the marketplace that is Airbnb.
 Thus, the addition of researchers into the ecosystem of Airbnb and their subsequent observation of subjects in that marketplace would have no impact on hosts' behavior.
 The researchers were able to identify an existing marketplace which they could observe without changing the dynamics of the system itself.
 This is a textbook example of Salganik's notion of non-reactivity (Salganik, "Non-reactivity").

 __Salganik's Characteristics - Generally Bad for Research__